Lilian Helen Alexander: Medical career

 In 1887, after she and Helen Sexton petitioned the university, Alexander became one of the first five women to be admitted to the University of Melbourne Faculty of Medicine.
 She received her Bachelor of Medicine in 1893, becoming a qualified medical doctor, and completed her medical residency at the Royal Women's Hospital in Carlton.

-Alexander was involved in the creation of the Queen Victoria Hospital for Women and Children (now Monash Children's Hospital), a hospital for women run by women doctors, and was one of the hospital's original staff members alongside Constance Stone and a number of other recent female medical graduates.
+Alexander was involved in the creation of the Queen Victoria Hospital for Women and Children, a hospital for women run by women doctors, and was one of the hospital's original staff members alongside Constance Stone and a number of other recent female medical graduates.
 Alexander specialised in surgery after gaining her Bachelor of Surgery in 1901, and worked at the Queen Victoria Hospital until 1917.
 She practised medicine privately until 1928.
 In 1931, she was elected president of the Victorian Medical Women's Society after serving as the society's first secretary since 1896.